ckan/ckanext-spatial/doc/csw.rst

 * Ability to import records from CSW servers with the CSW harvester.
 See :doc:`harvesters` for more details.

-* Integration with pycsw_ to provide a fully compliat CSW interface for harvested records.
-This integration is described on the following sections.
+* Integration with pycsw_ to provide a fully compliant CSW interface for harvested records.
+This integration is described in the following sections.

 ckan-pycsw